sp-uhh/sgmse/README.md

 - Create a new virtual environment with Python 3.8 (we have not tested other Python versions, but they may work).
 - Install the package dependencies via `pip install -r requirements.txt`.
+  - Let pip resolve the dependencies for you.
+If you encounter any issues, please check `requirements_version.txt` for the exact versions we used.
 - If using W&B logging (default):
     - Set up a [wandb.ai](https://wandb.ai/) account
     - Log in via `wandb login` before running our code.
 - If not using W&B logging:
-    - Pass the option `--no_wandb` to `train.py`.
+    - Pass the option `--nolog` to `train.py`.
-    - Your logs will be stored as local TensorBoard logs.
-Run `tensorboard --logdir logs/` to see them.
+    - Your logs will be stored as local CSVLogger logs in `lightning_logs/`.

 ## Pretrained checkpoints